-- .1 Use pressure-treated wood and treat material when used in the following application: - .1 Wood, fascia backing, blocking, roof curbs, nailers, sleepers on roof deck. - .2 Wood in direct contact with concrete. - .3 Wood furring on outside surface of exterior masonry and concrete walls. - .4 Wood sleepers supporting wood subflooring over concrete slabs in contact with ground or fill - .2 Exterior wall sheathing: - .1 Douglas Fir Plywood (DFP) sheathing grade, square edge, thickness as indicated on drawings. - .2 Interior vertical face of parapets and exterior face of curb wall sheathing - .3 Unless otherwise indicated on drawing details use glass reinforced moisture-resistant support panel.
+1. Use pressure-treated wood and treat material when used in the following application:

+- 1. Wood, fascia backing, blocking, roof curbs, nailers, sleepers on roof deck. - 2.
+Wood in direct contact with concrete. - 3.
+Wood furring on outside surface of exterior masonry and concrete walls. - 4.
+Wood sleepers supporting wood subflooring over concrete slabs in contact with ground or fill

+2. Exterior wall sheathing:

+- 1. Douglas Fir Plywood (DFP) sheathing grade, square edge, thickness as indicated on drawings. - 2.
+Interior vertical face of parapets and exterior face of curb wall sheathing - 3.
+Unless otherwise indicated on drawing details use glass reinforced moisture-resistant support panel.

-.14 INSTALLATION
+14. INSTALLATION

-- .1 Install members true to line, levels and elevations, square and plumb. - .2 Construct continuous members from pieces of longest practical length. - .3 Install spanning members with "crown-edge" up. - .4 Select exposed framing for appearance.
-Install lumber and panel materials so that grade-marks and other defacing marks are concealed or are removed by sanding where materials are left exposed. - .5 Install furring and blocking as required to space-out and support casework, cabinets, wall and ceiling finishes, facings, fascia, soffit, siding, and other work as required. - .6 Install furring to support siding applied vertically, where there is no blocking and where sheathing is not suitable for direct nailing. - .1 Align and plumb face of furring and blocking to tolerance of 1:600. - .7 Install rough bucks, nailers and linings to rough openings as required to provide backing for frames and other work. - .8 Install wood fascia backing, nailers, curbs and other wood supports as required and secure using galvanized steel fasteners. - .9 Install sleepers as indicated. - .10 Frame, anchor, fasten, tie and brace members to provide necessary strength and rigidity.

-- .11 Countersink bolts where necessary to provide clearance for other work. - .12 Patch, finish, re-finish interior finishes removed, cut, broken or damaged resulting from the Work.
+- 1. Install members true to line, levels and elevations, square and plumb. - 2.
+Construct continuous members from pieces of longest practical length. - 3.
+Install spanning members with "crown-edge" up. - 4.
+Select exposed framing for appearance.
+Install lumber and panel materials so that grade-marks and other defacing marks are concealed or are removed by sanding where materials are left exposed. - 5.
+Install furring and blocking as required to space-out and support casework, cabinets, wall and ceiling finishes, facings, fascia, soffit, siding, and other work as required. - 6.
+Install furring to support siding applied vertically, where there is no blocking and where sheathing is not suitable for direct nailing. - 1.
+Align and plumb face of furring and blocking to tolerance of 1:600. - 7.
+Install rough bucks, nailers and linings to rough openings as required to provide backing for frames and other work. - 8.
+Install wood fascia backing, nailers, curbs and other wood supports as required and secure using galvanized steel fasteners. - 9.
+Install sleepers as indicated. - 10.
+Supply and install all wood construction such as blocking, studs, parapets, curbs, cant strips, fascia boards or the like as required for new roof. - 11.
+Frame, anchor, fasten, tie and brace members to provide necessary strength and rigidity. - 12.
+Countersink bolts where necessary to provide clearance for other work. - 13.
+Patch, finish, re-finish interior finishes removed, cut, broken or damaged resulting from the Work.

-- .1 Progress Cleaning: clean in accordance with Section 01 74 11 Cleaning. .1 Leave Work area clean at end of each day. - .2 Final Cleaning: upon completion remove surplus materials, rubbish, tools and equipment in accordance with Section 01 74 11 Cleaning.
+- Progress Cleaning: clean in accordance with Section 01 74 11 Cleaning.
+Leave Work area clean at end of each day. - 2.
+Final Cleaning: upon completion remove surplus materials, rubbish, tools and equipment in accordance with Section 01 74 11 Cleaning.